 After all the trees were cleaned up, (it was a huge pile!) we had a fence and firepit installed.

 In this close up of the front porch,below, you can see there’s isn’t much landscaping… LOL… Thank goodness for the faux boxwood I have in the urns flanking the front steps to give it a little look of landscape.
-BTW, I do love these faux boxwood! (affiliate link) They’ve lasted for years and still look totally real.
-I also have these taller double ball ones by the garage doors.
+BTW, I do love faux boxwood!
+(Here are several choices online) They’ve lasted for years and still look totally real.
+I have several styles around my house.

 As far as the landscaping in the front though, there are a few scraggly plants left over.
 A lot of ‘just dirt’ mostly.
 When it rains, the dirt splashes up onto the white skirting around the porch, so that will need to be addressed. there is about 3 or 4 feet between the sidewalk and that skirting where the porch is.
 I’m trying to decide if I want to just fill it with hydrangeas or do a mix of plants…

 I am constantly taking pictures as I see gardens and houses that catch my eye.
 You never know how you may use it for inspiration.

 This house that sits on the beach in Maine was the inspiration for our new garage window design: